Arkoma/java-piggybank/README.md

 * A Penny worth $0.01
 Each coin object should know its value, how many of that coin is in the object, and how to print its value.

-The main program will look something like this pseudocode (remember pseudocode is not meant to be syntactically correct but explain the algorithm):
+The piggybank program will look something like this pseudocode (remember pseudocode is not meant to be syntactically correct but explain the algorithm):

 * Create collection
 * piggyBank.add(new Quarter())